 In its marketing materials, Capella University has claimed: “Our typical learner will complete their PhD program in 3 years, plus or minus one quarter, by averaging 2 courses per quarter.
 Their weekly time investment to work at this pace is about 18-24 hours per week.”
 In reality, students have little control over how long the program takes and can face time-consuming delays.

 Capella’s promises of approximately $35,000 and two years and $50,000 and three years to complete a doctoral degree hide the reality of skyrocketing student-loan debt, while the degree programs drag on far beyond Capella’s promised timelines.
-In the end, most students’ debt would grow so large, they have no choice but to un-enroll so they could dedicate themselves to working to pay back their crushing student loans … and, to add insult to injury, they must do so without degrees to show for their work.
+The lawsuit also alleges that, in the end, most students’ debt would grow so large, they have no choice but to un-enroll so they could dedicate themselves to working to pay back their crushing student loans … and, to add insult to injury, they must do so without degrees to show for their work.

 Students that rely on Capella’s misrepresentations and omissions are saddled with crippling debt, bad credit, inability to obtain additional student loans, useless course credits that will not transfer to other institutions, and in the vast majority of cases, no doctoral degree.